My opinion on Swaper

 Apart from that, this screen is extremely readable, as you can see in this screenshot :

 English, Latvian, German

 The website offers common reporting features such as investments list or account statement.
 Some of this data is downloable as an Excel file.

 I got in touch with Swaper‘s support regarding the secondary market.
 It was on a Friday evening so of course they didn’t reply immediately, but they did so first thing on the next Monday morning.
 The answer was precise and to the point.

 Actual performance of my Swaper portfolio

-My computed XIRR in January 2018 was 11.83%.
-It’s been increasing for several months, in spite of the sporadic idle funds.
+As of October 2018, my XIRR was 12.05%.
+It’s been increasing for many months, after a period of cash drag where I had many idle funds in my account due to a lack of loans.
 A word of caution though : I have cut my portfolio size by half in order to avoid having unused cash a few months ago and didn’t restore its full size yet.
 A larger portfolio size may result in a lower return rate if there are not enough loans available !

 The XIRR displayed by Swaper now basically matches my own computations; it used to be grossly over-estimated, which was a bit weird.

 Who can invest